Bearded Seal

 North Atlantic Stocks

 Biologists use the term stock to describe a subpopulation of a species that is largely reproductively isolated from others of the same species.
-As a result of this reproductive isolation, stocks can usually be differentiated genetically if they have been isolated for a sufficient length of time.
-Other means of stock differentiation include morphometrics (body size and shape), concentrations of pollutants or rare elements in tissues, behaviour (including vocal dialects), and patterns of seasonal movement.
-A key feature of this as a management concept is that the hunting and possible depletion of one stock should have little or no effect on a neighbouring stock.
+Due to this isolation, stocks can often be distinguished by genetic differences if they have been separated for long enough.
+Other ways to differentiate stocks include morphometrics (body size and shape), pollutant or trace element profiles in tissues, behaviour (such as vocal dialects), and movement patterns.
+From a management perspective, the key feature of a stock is that harvesting or depleting one stock should have minimal or no impact on neighbouring stocks.

-Two subspecies of bearded seal are recognised: Erignathus barbatus barbatus and Erignathus barbatus nauticus.
-The “Atlantic” subspecies–E. b. barbatus– inhabits the central Canadian Arctic east to the central Eurasian Arctic while the “Pacific” subspecies–E. b. nauticus–occurs from the Laptev Sea east (including the Sea of Okhotsk) to the central Canadian Arctic.
-There is still some discussion about where the boundary between the two subspecies should lie, however, there is support for recognising two subspecies from genetics studies (Davis et al. 2008), as well as from studies of geographical differences in the calls of bearded seals (Charrier et al. 2013, Risch et al. 2007).
+Historically, two subspecies of bearded seals have been recognised: Erignathus barbatus barbatus (Atlantic) and E. b. nauticus (Pacific).
+The Atlantic form ranges from the central Canadian Arctic eastward to the central Eurasian Arctic, while the Pacific form is found from the Laptev Sea eastward, including the Sea of Okhotsk, into the central Canadian Arctic.
+Although the boundary between these groups remains uncertain, support for recognising two subspecies has come from earlier genetic studies (Davis et al., 2008) and differences in vocalisations (Charrier et al., 2013; Risch et al., 2007).

 Current abundance and trends